Instead of ideas, a prima donnaís rage

 - The Great Dictator: The "Look up, Hannah", with Charlie Chaplin laying a brick bat not just on Naziism but nationalism itself.

-- In the film version, Saruman makes such a speech from Orthanc to his army before they march for Helm's Deep.
+- In 'The Two Towers'', Saruman makes such a speech from Orthanc to his army before they march for Helm's Deep.

-- Denethor subverts this, telling the Gondorian army to flee for their lives when Sauron's army is at the gates of Minas Tirith.
+- Denethor in The Return of the King subverts this, telling the Gondorian army to flee for their lives when Sauron's army is at the gates of Minas Tirith.
 (Not so much from a balcony as over the top of the highest level of the city, but it serves the same purpose.)

 - The Princess Bride: Prince Humperdink announces Buttercup as his bride-to-be from a balcony.